-Macro constant Value Meaning isc_uns_ext See ibase.h Indicates that the attempted action is unsupported by the filter.
+Macro constant Value Meaning SUCCESS 0 Indicates the filter action has been handled successfully.
+On a Blob read (isc_blob_filter_get_segment) operation, indicates that the entire segment has been read.
+FAILURE 1 Indicates an unsuccessful operation.
+In most cases, a status more specific to the error is returned. isc_uns_ext See ibase.h Indicates that the attempted action is unsupported by the filter.
 For example, a read-only filter would return isc_uns_ext for an isc_blob_filter_put_segment action. isc_segment See ibase.h During a Blob read operation, indicates that the supplied buffer is not large enough to contain the remaining bytes in the current segment.
 In this case, only ctl_buffer_length bytes are copied, and the remainder of the segment must be obtained through additional isc_blob_filter_get_segment calls. isc_segstr_eof See ibase.h During a Blob read operation, indicates that the end of the Blob has been reached; there are no additional segments remaining to be read.

-For more information about InterBase status values, see the Language Reference.
+For more information about InterBase status values, see Language Reference Guide.